open-education-hub/operating-systems/content/chapters/io/lab/content/pipes.md

 # Pipes

 When it comes to inter-process communication, so far we know that 2 different processes can `mmap()` the same file and use that as some sort of shared memory, but this requires writing data to the disk which is slow.
-Then we know they can `wait()`/`waitpid()` for each other to finish, or better yet, use shared semaphores or mutexes, but these mechanisms aren't good at at passing data between processes.
+Then we know they can `wait()`/`waitpid()` for each other to finish, or better yet, use shared semaphores or mutexes, but these mechanisms aren't good at passing data between processes.
-So our goals fot this session are to learn how to use an IPC (inter-process communication) mechanism that:
+So our goals for this session are to learn how to use an IPC (inter-process communication) mechanism that:

 - allows transfers between processes, not notifications